Are More Students Going to Law School as a Reaction to Trump?

 In fact, the National Association for Law Placement (NALP) reported in June of this year that the overall median first-year salary was the same as for 2015.
 However, these statistics hinge on traditional associate-level positions in Big Law firms (70% of respondents for the 2017 survey were from firms with 251+ lawyers).

-Not only have salaries not increased appreciably, there are more lawyers vying for firm jobs than there are positions available.
+Not only have salaries not increased appreciably, more lawyers are vying for firm jobs than positions available.
 NALP explains that “following the Great Recession, the number of entry-level Big Law jobs collapsed.
 Since then, the number…has risen…but for the class of 2015 there were still more than 1,800 fewer entry-level jobs in large law firms than were there for the Class of 2008.”

 With Big Law firm jobs still sluggish, the question becomes: What do the prospects look like for lawyers who are going to law school as members of the Trump bump?